MrBhavya/Megumi/README.md

 Originally a Marie fork, Megumi evolved further and was built to be more robust and more dedicated to Anime Chats.

-Can be found on telegram as [Megumi](https://t.me/Megumirobot).
+Can be found on telegram as [Yuigahama](https://t.me/YuigahamaChanBot).

-The Support group can be reached out to at [Blessing Support](https://t.me/BlessingSupport), where you can ask for help about @MegumiRobot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Yui Support](https://t.me/SupportYui), where you can ask for help about @MegumiRobot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [Megumi Updates](https://t.me/BlessingUpdates)
+News channel as at [Yui Updates](https://t.me/UpdatesYui)

 ## How to setup/deploy.

 ### Read these notes carefully before proceeding
  - Edit any mentions of @BlessingSupport to your own support chat.
  - We do not support forks, once you fork the bot and deploy the headache of bugs and support is your own, please do not come to our support chat asking technical help.
  - Your code must be open source and a link to your fork's repository must be there in the start reply of the bot.
-[See this](https://github.com/https://github.com/Unknown746/Megumi)
+[See this](https://github.com/https://github.com/MrBhavya/Yuigahama)
  - If you come to our support chat on Telegram asking help about a "fork" or a technical issue with a module, you will end up getting ignored or banned.
  - Lastly, if you are found to run this repo without the code being open sourced or the repository link not mentioned in the bot, we will push a gban for you in our network because of being in violation of the license, you are free to be a dick and not respect the open source code (we do not mind) but we will not be having you around our chats.